AriFordsham/GHCWiki/explicit-type-application.md

 the constructor of type
 `(forall a. a -> a) -> [forall a. a -> a] -> [forall a. a -> a]`.

+NB: As of GHC 8.0 this is not actually supported without `-XImpredicativeTypes`.

 ### Type/kind instantiation in classes